MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/stable-channel.md

 ## Version 1.0

-Version 1.0 is the latest release of the stable channel for the Windows App SDK.
-1.0 supports all [stable channel features](release-channels.md#features-available-by-release-channel).
+Version 1.0.1 is the latest stable release of the stable channel for the Windows App SDK.
+1.0.x supports all [stable channel features](release-channels.md#features-available-by-release-channel).

+### Version 1.0.1

+This is a servicing release of the Windows App SDK that includes critical bug fixes and multi-window support for the 1.0 release.

+#### Bug fixes

+- Fixed issue causing the MddBootstrapAutoinitializer to not compile with enabled ImplicitUsings.
+For more information see [issue 1686](https://github.com/microsoft/WindowsAppSDK/issues/1686) on GitHub
+- Fixed issue where focus in WebView2 would be unexpectedly lost causing input and selection issues.
+For more information, see [issue 5615](https://github.com/microsoft/microsoft-ui-xaml/issues/5615) & [issue 5570](https://github.com/microsoft/microsoft-ui-xaml/issues/5570) on GitHub.
+- Fixed issue causing the in-app toolbar in Visual Studio to be unclickable when using a custom title bar in a WinUI 3 app.
+- Fixed issue causing Snap Layout to not appear when using a custom title bar in a WinUI 3 app.
+For more information, see [issue 6333](https://github.com/microsoft/microsoft-ui-xaml/issues/6333) & [issue 6246](https://github.com/microsoft/microsoft-ui-xaml/issues/6246) on GitHub.
+- Fixed issue causing an exception when setting Window.ExtendsContentIntoTitleBar property when Window.SetTitlebar has been called with a still-loading UIElement.
+- Fixed issue where Single-project MSIX apps did not support `dotnet build`.
+- Fixed issue causing unpackaged apps to not install after installing a packaged app.
+For more information, see [issue 1871](https://github.com/microsoft/WindowsAppSDK/issues/1871)
+- Fixed issue reducing performance during mouse drag operations

+The [limitations and known issues](#other-limitations-and-known-issues) for version 1.0 also apply to version 1.0.1.
+#### New features
+We have stabilized and enabled the creation of **multiple windows on the same thread** in WinUI 3 applications.
+See [issue 5918](https://github.com/microsoft/microsoft-ui-xaml/issues/5918) for more information.

+### Version 1.0 Stable

-### Downloads for 1.0 Stable
+#### Downloads for 1.0 Stable

 > [!NOTE]
 > If you have Windows App SDK Visual Studio extensions (VSIX) already installed, then uninstall them before installing a new version.
 For directions, see [Manage extensions for Visual Studio](/visualstudio/ide/finding-and-using-visual-studio-extensions).